Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 #### Configuring the Match-Action Pipeline
 Use the following guidelines to update the P4 code in `plan4.p4` file for this query.
 Compared to `plan3.p4`, the only change required is:
+* Set the `qid` in `out_header` to `4`
-* Update the ingress pipeline such that only packets with `meta.count==Th` are cloned.
+* Update the ingress pipeline such that only packets with `meta_reduce.value==Th` are cloned.

 #### Testing the Configured Pipeline
 Follow the same steps as described for plan 1 for testing the configured match-action pipeline.
-The only difference is that now `receive.py` will take `4` as the argument and the output file's name will be `receiver_4.log`.
-Report the number of tuples (lines) in this log file.
+Report the number of tuples (lines) in the log file.

 Notes:
 * Please refer to the [P4 language specification](https://p4lang.github.io/p4-spec/p4-14/v1.0.4/tex/p4.pdf) for more details on the P4 language itself.
 * Please refer to the [fields_mapping](https://github.com/Sonata-Princeton/SONATA-DEV/blob/ma´ster/sonata/fields_mapping.json) file to understand how the field names for the sonata queries map to target-specific field names.
-* ...
+* The receiver identifies packets for different plans using the `qid` field.
+Thus, make sure you set the qid as instructed for each plan.